Learn more about recovering in the months – and years! – after a lung transplant.

 You will continue to be seen in the clinic every three to four months, or more frequently if needed.
 You will also have to have blood drawn periodically to check levels of medications and to help assess bodily function.

 In addition to complying with your physician’s recommendations on follow-up visits and medications, you’ll also need to take certain precautions going forward after lung transplant.
-Being on immunosuppressive medications can make you more vulnerable to infection, so you’ll need to take precautions to avoid getting sick.
-Examples include avoiding the consumption of raw or undercooked meat and being compliant with recommended vaccinations.
+Being on immunosuppressive medications can make you more likely to pick up infections, so you’ll need to take precautions to avoid getting sick.
+Examples include avoiding eating raw or undercooked meat and getting recommended vaccinations.
 Your transplant team will go over these precautions in detail with you.
-But Dr. Erasmus said they may involve some lifestyle changes, which are specific to each person and individual needs.
+They may involve changing some of your habits, depending on each person and their medical needs.

 Vanderbilt Health has one of the oldest lung transplant programs in the country – and the only one in Tennessee, giving new hope and longer life to patients suffering from end-stage lung disease.